Dream of having the confidence to travel solo?

 The next appetizer was a hamachi carpaccio with garlic ponzu and serrano chili.
 It was a good companion with the lobster temaki because it was both lighter and spicier.
 I speak very bad Japanese, although I studied it in college, so my knowledge of grammar concepts is pretty good.
 However, I speak Japanese food fluently because it is delicious and I eat it all the time.

-Hamachi is Japanese yellowtail and ponzu is a Japanese sauce made with citrus.
+That’s why I know hamachi is Japanese yellowtail and ponzu is a Japanese sauce made with citrus.
 There’s nothing to be scared of if you see words on a menu you don’t know!
 Just Google them.
 That’s what I always do and I’ve never even once accidentally ordered Soylent Green.

 24 Hour Treat: Sushi and Sashimi Moriawase

 Moriawase means an assortment of sushi and sashimi.
-There’s no way I can tell you what to expect because I have no idea which fishies will look appealing to the chef on any given evening.
+There’s no way I can tell you what to expect in your moriawase because I have no idea which fishies will look appealing to the chef on any given evening.
 But what I did like about this selection was how surprising it was.
 I got to try items like sea scallop and surf clam that I had never experienced as sushi before.
 I’ve really never met a sushi I didn’t like.
 Except discounted gas station sushi.
 Don’t eat that stuff.

 Japanese restaurants aren’t always known for dessert.
 But if I see a dessert option on the menu, I need to try it.
 You know, for my massive readership.
 So I “forced” “myself” to down a molten chocolate cake with cardamom creme anglaise and coconut ice cream.
 Coconut ice cream makes any dessert seem lighter and fresher.